 If you have recently lost a loved one and experienced the Virginia probate process firsthand, you already can appreciate the value of advance planning.
 Instead of leaving the fate of your property and the assets you’ve worked so hard to build in the hands of the courts, you can work directly with an attorney to map out your estate and develop a plan that accomplishes your goals and wishes.
 I’m located in Botetourt County and I’m proud to serve residents throughout Southwest Virginia and the surrounding areas.

 Perhaps you have thought about drafting a will or have wondered about the advantages of putting your assets into a trust.
 If you’re like most people, you’ve thought about issues but haven’t taken action.

-Whether you’re just getting started in life, or are looking back on your career and want to prepare for the future, we can help you determine the estate planning instruments that are right for you.
-Furthermore, if you’re grappling with the loss of a loved one and have been named the legal representative of the estate or are interested in ensuring your loved one’s final wishes are upheld, we can provide you with the information and resources you need.
+Whether you’re just getting started in life, or are looking back on your career and want to prepare for the future, I can help you determine the estate planning instruments that are right for you.
+Furthermore, if you’re grappling with the loss of a loved one and have been named the legal representative of the estate or are interested in ensuring your loved one’s final wishes are upheld, I can provide you with the information and resources you need.

 - Advance medical directives

 - Estate administration, probate and ancillary probate matters

 Having a conversation with an estate planning lawyer can offer clarity and direction regarding the benefits of advance planning.
 For example, an advance medical directive combines a living will and a medical power of attorney.
 It expresses your wishes when you are unable to speak for yourself due to illness.
 It specifies whether you wish to be resuscitated and who is to act as your representative in making this decision.

 To schedule a consultation with me at Wiegandt & Doubles, P.C., call toll-free 540-254-0172 or send an email inquiry.
 From my office in Fincastle, I work with clients throughout the region as well as those who may reside outside the state but have loved ones living or holding property in the area.